abergs/ideasofanders/_posts/2014-06-01-I-Moved-My-Blog.md

 published: true
 ---

-This is a short story about saving a couple of bucks a month and how I switched blogging platform.
+My short story about saving a couple of bucks a month and how I switched blogging platform.

 I'm starting a company together with my best friend, Jacob.
 I'm currently employed at [Caspeco](http://caspeco.se) and for a while I will only work 60% while working on my startup 40% of normal working hours.
 As you understand, this puts my salary off by 40%.
 On top of this I doubled my rent expense due to my (now ex-)girlfriend moving out.